NOPD officers can work more off-duty details, federal judge rules

 U.S. District Judge Susie Morgan granted a city motion to amend a longstanding “consent decree” — a court-backed agreement the city reached with the U.S. Justice Department to implement a broad array of reforms.
 The agreement, approved by the court in 2013, includes a 24-hour-per week limit on officers private duty work when they are not on city time.

-Morgan's ruling increases the maximum to 32 months.
+Morgan's ruling increases the maximum to 32 hours per week.
 It's described in court documents as a pilot program that will be in effect for four months.
 The extension ends July 8, but the city will be able to make the case then for making it permanent.

 City officials said in court documents that there has been an increase in requests for private duty details from businesses and residents.
 Allowing off-duty officers to be hired by private entities for an increasing number of hours will help deter crime.